 PNCA’s Arlene and Harold Schnitzer Center for Art and Design

 PNCA’s new home will become a bustling new hub for creativity and entrepreneurship, reflecting the transformational power of art and design.
 The 134,000 square foot building will enable the College to shed expensive leased spaces and to grow the student body to 1,000 by 2018.
-PNCA’s Arlene and Harold Schnitzer Center for Art and Design will serve as the gateway to the transformation of the North Park Blocks, which also encompasses PNCA’s partner, the Museum of Contemporary Craft and ArtHouse, a spectacular new residence hall opening in 2013.
+PNCA’s Arlene and Harold Schnitzer Center for Art and Design will serve as the gateway to the transformation of the North Park Blocks, which also encompasses PNCA’s partner, the Museum of Contemporary Craft and ArtHouse, PNCA’s spectacular new residence hall.

 Call or Email